 Advanced Research and Access to Clinical Trials for Neuroblastoma

-The University of Michigan C.S.
-Mott Children’s Hospital Pediatric Oncology Program has an active research program in pediatric neuroblastoma, with several novel protocols developed for the treatment of patients who have failed primary therapy.
+The Pediatric Oncology Program at University of Michigan Health C.S.
+Mott Children’s Hospital has an active research program in pediatric neuroblastoma, with several novel protocols developed for the treatment of patients who have failed primary therapy.
 We offer a number of neuroblastoma clinical trials for patients with relapsed or refractory disease.

 U-M has been a pioneer in using MIBG as targeted therapy for patients with refractory disease since the therapy’s origins at U-M more than two decades ago.
 MIBG is a form of radiation therapy directed specifically to neuroblastoma cells, sparing normal tissue from high doses of radiation.
 When given in low doses, MIBG is useful for imaging of neuroblastoma.
 When given in higher doses, MIBG can be used as a treatment for patients.
 We are one of a handful of pediatric institutions in the country currently utilizing high-dose MIBG therapy for patients with neuroblastoma.
 We recently completed a bone marrow transplant study combining MIBG as part of the transplant regimen, and are partnering with both the Children’s Oncology Group (COG) and the New Advances in Neuroblastoma Consortium (NANT) to develop new strategies for MIBG therapy.

 C.S.
 Mott Children’s Hospital physicians also recently led a groundbreaking COG immunotherapy trial showing unparalleled outcomes in the treatment of relapsed or resistant neuroblastoma.
 In addition, U-M is internationally renowned for leadership in precision oncology, using genetic sequencing to effectively target and treat cancer at an individualized level.

 Take the Next Step